-The below rates were approved by the Board of Directors during a regular scheduled Special Board Meeting held January 28, 2015 to become effective February 1, 2016.
+The below rates were approved by the Board of Directors during a Special Board Meeting held December 19, 2018 to become effective January 1, 2019.

 |Meter Size||Nominal Flow Diameter||Rated Gpm Design||Minimum Bimonthly Charge||Minimum Flow C.F.||Minimum Installation Charges|

 Charges for installation of meters was passed by the Board of Directors at the June 27, 2012 meeting.